Dreamhearthub/Text-Section-Reader/README.md

 5. Shows individual lines as clickable elements
 6. When you click a line, it copies that line to the clipboard
 7. Provides navigation buttons to move between paragraphs

+How to Use This Code
+1. Save the code above as an HTML file (e.g., text-reader.html)
+2. Open the file in Chrome
+3. Click the "Choose File" button to select your text file
+4. The content between delimiter lines will be displayed as separate clickable sections 5.Click on any section to copy its content to your clipboard